Skip to content Skip to search Skip to department menu

 Contact Us

-To schedule an appointment, please call 541-956-7337 or email us at [email protected].
+To schedule an appointment with Access, please call 541-956-7337 or email us at [email protected].
 If you’re new to Access, please fill out our AIM application and we will reach out after completion to setup an intake appointment with the Access Coordinator.

 If you would like to request accommodations to complete the application or discuss alternatives to the application, please call 541-956-7337 or email us at [email protected]